A/N: Warning for some violence in this chapter

 Either not wanting to be outdone or not trusting Roman’s motives, Evelyne narrowed her eyes and said, “Me too.”

 Leandros raised an eyebrow, but shrugged and nodded for Eresh to follow him.
 Evelyne didn’t seem to realize that this left her alone with Roman until Leandros and Eresh were several steps up.
-She opened her mouth as if to call them back, then closed it and shot a challenging look at Roman, daring him to try to speak to her.
+She opened her mouth as if to call them back, then closed it and shot a challenging look at Roman, daring him to try to speak.

-To his surprise, it was Evelyne that spoke first.
-They were both watching Eresh, waiting eagerly for him to reach the Ellaes statue so they could begin their own climb, when Evelyne said, “Hey.”
+He was more than happy not to.
+But then, to his surprise, it was Evelyne that broke the silence.
+They were both watching Eresh, waiting for him to reach the Ellaes statue so they could begin their own climb, when Evelyne said, “Egil.”

 Roman eyed her, wary.
 “What?”